ayshanbagir/dbt_marketplace_analytics/README.md

 ---

-## 🚀 Orchestration with Airflow
+## 🚀 Orchestration with Dagster

-Airflow is used to:
+Dagster is used to:

 - Trigger dbt model runs
 - Execute snapshots